lcphill/Parking-docs/Networking-Terms-Glossary.md

          - CLI: vxlan virtual-router encapsulation mac-address mlag-system-id
          - MLAG System ID is the value for EvpnRouterMac Extended Community: Type-2 (MAC-IP), Type-5 (IP-Prefix).
          - At which point, both MLAG peers can locally forward any VXLAN routed packets destined to dual-connected workloads.
+   - MLAG domain ID: string configured in each peer switch, used to identify their mutual connected_endpoints
-   - MLAG Virtual System-MAC
+   - MLAG Virtual System-MAC (AKA MSI: MLAG System ID)
+      - Embedded into in STP PDUs and LACP PDUs
       - A pair of MLAG switches use a single virtual system MAC for L2 protocols (such as LACP) operating on the MLAG ports.
       - The virtual system MAC also serves as the STP bridge ID.
-      - The virtual system MAC is automatically computed based on the MLAG Virtual-IP (VIP) name, but can be manually set using the command system-mac.
+      - The virtual system MAC is automatically computed based on the MLAG Virtual-IP (VIP) name, but can be manually set using the command ```system-mac```.
       - MLAG relies on systems to have the same virtual system MAC.
 Therefore, if a system MAC mismatch is detected, the slave shuts down its interfaces.
    - MLAG CAVEATS:
       - The route-prefix associated with the MLAG peering is not advertised through any routing process, making it link-local in nature